 - Location: Utah

-Paperwork When Selling a Car in UtahCompare Car Insurance Rates in 3 Easy Steps
+Paperwork When Selling a Car in UtahCompare Car Insurance Rates in 3 Steps

 When it's time to part ways with your vehicle, sign the title over to the new owner.
-Also give the current registration certificate, current safety and emissions certificates, and completed and signed bill of sale.
+Also give the current registration certificate, current safety and emissions certificates, and completed and signed Bill of Sale (Form TC-843).

 Then, take the license plates off the car so you're not liable for any parking or traffic tickets.
 The new owner is responsible for getting a new title, a new registration, and new plates.

 You are required to hand over a legitimate title to the buyer within 48 hours of the transaction, so before you even get started, make sure you have your paperwork in order.
 If you've lost the title, or it has been mutilated, submit an Application for Utah Duplicate Title (Form TC-123) to get a replacement.

 If you've let your registration lapse, you might have some fees or fines to take care of.
 Remember, as long as the vehicle is in your possession, you're responsible for keeping it legal.
 Just because you sell your car, you are not exempt from violations that occurred while you owned it.

 You must notify the DMV, in writing, of your vehicle being sold.
 Include:

 You can send by fax at (801) 297-3570.
 Or, if you prefer, mail to:

 - Suspended Transaction Unit